UMM-CSci-Systems/Currency-exchange-RPC/README.md

 ### <span name="RPC_encapsulation"></span> RPC encapsulation

-The starter code and some JUnit tests for this part of the lab are provided in this repository; you should fork this project and complete your implementation in your group's fork.
+The starter code and some JUnit tests for this part of the lab are provided in this repository; after following the github classroom link from canvas you should complete your implementation in your group's new repository.

 Financial programs often need access to financial rates such as stock prices and exchange rates.
 There are numerous services out there that provide that